evmos/evmos/docs/users/governance/process.md

 In the past, different people have considered contributions amounts differently.
 There is some consensus that this should be a personal choice.
-There is also some consensus that this can be an opportunity for supporters to signal their support by adding to the deposit amount, so a proposer may choose to leave contribution room (ie. a deposit below 3500 EVMOS) so that others may participate.
+There is also some consensus that this can be an opportunity for supporters to signal their support by adding to the deposit amount, so a proposer may choose to leave contribution room (i.e. a deposit below 3500 EVMOS) so that others may participate.
 It is important to remember that any contributed EVMOS are at risk of being burned.

 ### Burned deposits